On the variety of general position problems under vertex and edge removal: Edge removal

 \proof Consider the graphs $H_n$, $n\geq 1$, obtained from $n$ disjoint triangles and one $C_6$, by selecting an edge in each of these $n+1$ graphs and identifying them into a single edge.
 See Fig.~\ref{fig:H3} from which the vertex labelling of $H_n$ should be clear.

 Let $X = \{w_1,\dots, w_n\}$.
 It is straightforward to check that $X$ is a general position set of $H_n$.
-Since there is a unique shortest path between $x$ and $y$ that does not contain any vertex from $X$, it follows from Theorem~\ref{thm:all} (iii) that $G-X$ is convex, thus proving that $X$ is the largest dual general position set of $H_n$.
-Hence $\gpd(H_n) \ge n$.
+Since there is a unique shortest path between $x$ and $y$ that does not contain any vertex from $X$, it follows that $G-X$ is convex.
+In addition, since $\{x,y,v_1,v_2,v_3,v_4\}$ induces a convex $C_6$, using Theorem~\ref{thm:all}(iii) we infer that none of these vertices lies in a dual general position set.
+We can conclude that $X$ is the largest dual general position set of $H_n$, therefore $\gpd(H_n) = n$.
 On the other hand, removing the edge $e = xy$, every edge of $H_n-e$ is the middle edge of some isometric path $P_4$.
 In view of~\cite[Proposition 3.3]{tian-2025} we have $\gpd(H_n-e) = 0$.